aforward9600/pokemonpalette/how to change pkmn sprites/instructions.md

 By default, this rom hack uses the sprites from USA red/blue versions (japanese blue) that are stored in the pic/bmon folder.

-You may want to recompile using the japanese red/gree sprites in the pic/rgmon folder or even the yellow version sprit4es in the pic/ymon folder.
+You may want to recompile using the japanese red/gree sprites in the pic/rgmon folder or even the yellow version sprites in the pic/ymon folder.

 Since these sprites take up more space than the default sprites, some shuffling of data in the rom banks is in order.
 Included is a modified main.asm for using ymon sprites and another main.asm for using rgmon sprites.